 De-lamming can be the result of a series of incidents or as a result of the seriousness of a single incident.
-De-lamming requires the consensus of the Head Ranger or the Ranger Leadership team and at least two Blazing Swan Committee members.
+De-lamming requires the consensus of the Ranger Lead or Ranger Ops Team and at least two Blazing Swan Committee members.